 Most issues in the demand planning process are due to teams not working effectively each other.
 The sales team is often frustrated with inadequate product supply.
 Similarly, manufacturing leaders struggle getting an accurate forecast of product demand.

 Together, we define a core project team comprised of key stakeholders for the existing sales and operations planning process.
-We define owners for each area of the planning process, and agree to a framework under which we share information.
+We define functional owners for each area, and agree to a framework under which we share information.

 Transform Your Planning Process

 I begin by measuring the forecast error of the existing demand planning process.
 I use standard metrics to calculate both forecast error and bias.
 Together with the team, we identify areas that contribute to forecast error.

 Then We Solve

 Once we identify sources of forecast errors, we develop simple options for solving.
 It is often as simple as defining consistent rules, such as when we include the impact from a recent sales win into the demand plan.